 extensive use of methods that can incorporate values between detection and reporting limits ('remarked data').

 Examples using R and Minitab are provided throughout the text.

-The NADA package for the R statistical software system is available from the CRAN site
+The NADA2 package for the R statistical software system is fully integrated and explained in this course.
+It is freely available from the CRAN site

 Several webinars on topics from our NADA course are available for streaming at our Online Training Center

 .
 View one or all to get a feel for what the course is like.
 Of course there is much more content in the NADA course itself, including exercises you will perform to insure that you understand the techniques.